Nothing makes a statement with quite the same grandeur as an event that seers itself on the memory of your clients and investors.

 If you break the budget and go way overboard, there is no guarantee that your efforts in event marketing will pay off quickly enough for it to be worth it.

-Sticking to the budget and only spending what you know you can afford is a good way to keep your goals in sight and not become too hung up on other elements of the event.
+Sticking to the budget and only spending what you know you can afford is an excellent way to keep your goals in sight and not become too hung up on other event elements.

 Market Your Event

-For people to show up, they need to have heard about your event to begin with, and they will struggle to hear about it if you put very little time into the marketing aspect.
+For people to show up, they need to have heard about your event, and they will struggle to hear about it if you put very little time into marketing.

-This can be exceptionally tricky, as the marketing needs to reflect the tone of the event.
-It should perfectly capture what your event is all about, from its aesthetic to its tone.
+This can be tricky, as the marketing needs to reflect the event’s tone.
+It should perfectly capture what your event is about, from its aesthetic to its tone.

-It should sufficiently outline the goals and the purpose of its existence too – is it a networking event?
+It should sufficiently outline its goals and purpose, too – is it a networking event?
 Is it a product launch party?
 What can the attendees expect to get out of attending?
 Will there be a bounce house?
 Food and drink?

-Conversely, if you did want to create an enigmatic sense of mystery and wonder, this might work too, as long as it reflects your brand.
+Conversely, if you wanted to create an enigmatic sense of mystery and wonder, this might also work as long as it reflects your brand.

 Here are some fundamentals to keep your eye out for when you market your event:

-- Use Social Media – An event that makes the rounds on social media and gains traction can snowball into a highly desirable occasion in no time at all, so use your social media accounts to the best of your ability.
+- Use Social Media – An event that makes the rounds on social media and gains traction can snowball into a highly desirable occasion in no time, so use your social media accounts to the best of your ability.

-- Create Content – Content that shows off your event, or indirectly promotes it in some way can be a great leveraging tool.
-You can also use this content in conjunction with your social media campaign or use it to start a conversation online.
+- Create Content – Content that shows off your event or indirectly promotes it in some way can be a tremendous leveraging tool.
+You can also use this content to start a conversation online with your social media campaign.

 - Word of Mouth – News of a good event spreads like wildfire, so don’t underestimate the value of word-of-mouth marketing.

-Ultimately, the success of your event will depend at least somewhat on your ability to market it properly, but if you can stick to the plan, and you have some unique ideas, then your prospective customers should come rolling in.
+Ultimately, the success of your event will depend at least somewhat on your ability to market it correctly.
+Still, if you stick to the plan and have some unique ideas, your prospective customers should come rolling in.